goetzrobin/we-still-alive-netlify/src/pages/index.md

 mission:
   side: "Objective "
   heading: >-
-    We Still Alive is a place that shares the content of Kenyan actuality of questioned events and thoughts that lay into superficiality and gives a scientific approach to that to try to explain them.
+    We Still Alive, a Charity-intended website that shares the content of Kenyan actuality of questioned events and thoughts that lay into superficiality and gives a scientific approach to that to try to explain them.

     It is a place useful to overcome the difficulties of studying material not yet enjoyed at the university level.